Axiinyaa/line-renderer-godot-4/README.md

 A GDScript implementation of a line renderer in Godot, useful for rendering cylindrical volume such as lasers, trails, etc. Based on the helpful C# implementation by @paulohyy at https://github.com/paulohyy/linerenderer, with some additional features such as UV tiling and a .tscn file for ease of use.

 ## Instructions
-1. Simply download and unzip the folder, which contains a demo project.
-If the demo project is not needed, the `LineRenderer` subfolder can be copied directly into the Godot project.
+1. Simply download and unzip the folder, the `LineRenderer` subfolder can be copied directly into the Godot project.
-2. Drag and drop the `LineRenderer.tscn` scene into the project, and you should see a line! **Note: There appears to be a bug in certain versions of Godot 3.0 that causes problems involving not being able to edit instanced arrays.
-Make sure to right click and toggle "Discard Instancing" if you encounter this.**
+2. Drag and drop the `LineRenderer.tscn` scene into the project, press the update button, and you should see a line!

 To edit the line's points, simply edit the `points` member variable of the line renderer, and add/remove points from the array.
 This can also be done via the editor in Godot.